Not only does German have some uniquely expressive words, but German idioms also fill everyday needs you didn't even know you had!

 Translation: to (not) be interested in something

-While a Bock can be both an animal (billy goat) or a piece of sports equipment (vaulting horse), if you say that you have Bock auf something, you’re totally up for that thing!
-Use the negated form keinen Bock to express that you can’t be bothered with something.
+While a Bock can be both an animal (billy goat) or a piece of sports equipment (vaulting horse), the phrase ich habe Bock auf (I’m up for) something is a casual way to show you’re totally into it!
+The negated form ich habe keinen Bock (I’m not up for it) expresses that you can’t be bothered.

-ins Fettnäpchen treten
+ins Fettnäpfchen treten

 Literal meaning: “to step into the little bowl of fat”